 Horrified, Dante asks Virgil who these people are that scream so loudly.

-Virgil explains that they’re neutrals, people who failed to choose either good or evil in their lifetimes and so are condemned to exist in a place that is neither really Heaven nor Hell.
-It’s called Limbo.
-The "coward angels" are here too – those that sided with neither God nor Lucifer in the great battle that created the Devil.
+Virgil explains that they’re neutrals, people who failed to choose either good or evil in their lifetimes and so are condemned to exist in a kind of ante-Inferno...pre-Hell, if you will.
+The "coward angels" are here too—those that sided with neither God nor Lucifer in the great battle that created the Devil.

 When Dante repeats his question, Virgil (slightly peeved) answers shortly: